Skip to main content

 Фото 1 из 1

-When AI tools become part of your workflow, sooner or later the question arises: how much are we spending and on what?
+When AI tools become part of your workflow, sooner or later you'll ask: how much are we spending and on what?
 At first glance, the answer seems simple—just look at the subscription total.
-But that's just the top level.
-Real cost tracking starts with understanding how you and your team use AI tools in detail: how many requests go into tasks, where retries happen, and what consumes generations without real results.
+But that's only the top level.
+Real cost accounting starts with understanding how you and your team use AI tools in detail: how many requests go into tasks, where retries happen, and what consumes generations without real results.

-This article is a practical way to build such tracking without hypothetical cases or marketing numbers.
-Instead of promises of savings—concrete steps to analyze your own usage.
+This article is a practical way to build such accounting without fabricated case studies or marketing numbers.
+Instead of promises of savings, here are concrete steps for analyzing your own usage.

-The first mistake in cost estimation is only counting the plan price.
+The first mistake in cost estimation is counting only the plan cost.
 But real costs add up differently:

-• Request limits—each text request consumes one limit.
-If you rephrase the same question five times, you've used five limit units.
+• Request limits — each text request uses up a limit.
+If you rephrase the same question five times, you've spent five limit units.

-• Image generations—a separate counter that depletes with each generation, regardless of whether you liked the result.
+• Image generations — a separate counter that is consumed with each generation, regardless of whether you like the result.

-• Video generations—the most resource-intensive type of generation.
-A bad prompt with attempts to recreate a scene can quickly exhaust your quota.
+• Video generations — the most expensive type of generation in terms of limits.
+A bad prompt with a retry to recreate a scene can quickly exhaust your quota.

-• Unused requests—if your plan includes a bundle and you used only a third, that's still a cost—just an unnoticed one.
+• Unused requests — if your plan includes a package and you only used a third, that's still a cost—just an unnoticed one.

-To see the real picture, you need to look not only at the bill but also at actual consumption patterns.
-On the pricing page of Neiron AI, you can check what's included in your current plan.
+To see the real picture, you need to look not only at the bill but also at the actual consumption pattern.
+On the pricing page of Neiron AI, you can check what exactly is included in your current plan.

 Step 1: Describe Your Tasks Before Counting Limits

-Before diving into statistics, it's helpful to list the tasks you regularly solve with AI tools.
-These might include:
+Before opening the statistics, it helps to write down the tasks you regularly solve with AI tools.
+These might be:

 • image generation: illustrations, design options